gedeschaines/CS206_2017_Ludobots/phototaxis/README.md

 ### Pyrosim Phototaxis Coding Notes

 For steps 22-26 presented in the reddit/ludobots [Pyrosim: Phototaxis](https://www.reddit.com/r/ludobots/wiki/pyrosim/phototaxis/) post, the sample Python code "for loop" statements utilize the "range(...)" function to return an iterable sequence of integers subsequently used as indexes for Python sets self.p and envs\.envs.
-This is incorrect.
-Since self.p and envs\.envs are Python dictionary (dict) sets, the proper code for steps 22-26 is provided below.
+Since self.p and envs\.envs are Python dictionary (dict) sets, another implementation for steps 22-26 is provided below.

-    22. for e in envs.envs:
+    22. for e in envs.envs.keys():
-    23.     for i in self.p:
+    23.     for i in self.p.keys():
     24.         self.p[i].Start_Evaluation(envs.envs[e],pp,pb)
-    25.     for i in self.p:
+    25.     for i in self.p.keys():
     26.         self.p[i].Compute_Fitness()

 ### Pyrosim Project Executables